Standard Pallet Size Chart (48×40, Euro & Global Dimensions)

 Australia, New Zealand

-Why Are Standard Pallet Sizes Important?
+Why Standard Pallet Sizes Matter in Freight Shipping

 Wooden Pallet